40 years of fisheries and aquaculture experience

 Whether you are an aquaculturist or fisherman, harvester, processor, dealer or wholesaler, we can provide technical assistance and financing for your start-up, invention, expansion, equipment and infrastructure projects.
 Be it lending, advice, or both, CEI’s Fisheries/ Aquaculture Program is here to help.

 - Aquaculture in Shared Waters—A practical hands on aquaculture course offered to fishermen from a team representing CEI, University of Maine faculty, Sea Grant associates, Maine Aquaculture Association, Maine Aquaculture Innovation Center and the Downeast Institute.
-The fourth course in 4 years is currently planned to be delivered in 2018 in a Downeast location.
+Beginning on January 6, the 2020 course will be offered at our Brunswick office at 30 Federal Street, with the option to live stream classes from the UMaine Hutchinson Center in Belfast.
 Students enrolled will receive training for kelp, mussel and oyster farming start-ups.
+Learn more here: Aquaculture in Shared Waters 2020

 - Scallop Aquaculture Tech Transfer—CEI is currently leading a tech transfer effort with commercial fishermen and shellfish growers in Maine to culture Atlantic Sea scallops.
 The effort is in collaboration with representatives from Aomori, Japan where a well-established scallop aquaculture industry currently exists.
 CEI is purchasing and testing specialized scallop farm machinery to further advance the development of Maine’s scallop aquaculture industry.